Washington and Lee University School of Law: Juris Doctor curriculum

 The Fall semester begins with an immersion course.
 Students are allowed to choose one of two courses for the two-week immersion.
 Immersion focuses on either litigation and alternative dispute resolution or transactional practice.
 Each student is then enrolled in practicum courses of their choosing.
-These courses cover substantive and advanced law but do so through practical methods of drafting paperwork and problem-solving rather than casebook and the socratic method.
+These courses cover substantive and advanced law but do so through practical methods of drafting paperwork and problem-solving rather than casebooks and the socratic method.
 Students are also required to take a course in the legal profession as well as a law-related service requirement.
 Finally, each student is required to be involved in one of W&L's legal clinics, externship programs, or transnational programs to gain real-client experience.
 The program is flexible and allows students the ability to tailor their schedule and, if they wish, to take several traditional casebook method courses.

 The Honor System

 The Honor System has been run by the student body since 1905 and is derived from Robert E. Lee during his tenure as President of the University.
 Any student found guilty of an Honor Violation by his or her peers is subject to a single penalty: expulsion.
 The Honor System is defined and administered solely by students, and there is no higher review.
 A formal review, occasionally including referendums, is held every three years to refine the tenets of the Honor System.
 Students continue to support the Honor System and its single penalty overwhelmingly, and alumni regularly point to the Honor System as one of the distinctive marks they carry with them from their W&L experience.
 W&L Law students enjoy several distinct benefits from the Honor System.
 These include more freedom in exam taking as well as an informal account system at the Brief Stop cafeteria in Sydney Lewis Hall.
-These are balanced by the strict penalty of a violation of the Honor System.
+These are balanced by the strict penalty for a violation of the Honor System.